200 SW Market St.

-Mike is a frequent author regarding current developments in the law and is the co-editor of Bullard Smith's eAlerts and newsletters.
+Mike is a frequent author regarding current developments in the law and is the author and editor of Bullard Law's employment law blog.
 His other writing credits include: the chapter entitled "Employment Agencies" published by BNA in the 1998 Supplement to Employment Discrimination Law, 3d Edition; the article entitled "Relationship of the Americans With Disabilities Act of 1990 and California Workers' Compensation Laws" published in the California Labor & Employment Law Quarterly; and The Americans With Disabilities Act of 1990: A Comprehensive Analysis of Title I published by the National Employment Law Institute (co-author).

 Currently, he is the Board President for the Oregon/Southwest Washington Industry Liaison Group.
 Previously, he served eight years on the NWEEO/Affirmative Action Association Board of Directors.
-Since 2001 Mike has served as the Bullard Law Team Captain for the Oregon Lawyers Against Hunger Annual Drive to benefit the Oregon Food Bank.
+From 2001-2015 Mike served as the Bullard Law Team Captain for the Oregon Lawyers Against Hunger Annual Drive to benefit the Oregon Food Bank.

 Mike joined the firm in 1997.
 Prior to that he practiced in Palo Alto and San Jose, California.
 He is admitted to practice in Oregon, California, Illinois and Indiana.

 J.D., University of Pennsylvania Law School, 2007; B.A., University of Chicago, 2004